fadedbee/aluless/README.md

 Aluless
 -------

-Aluless is the smallest homebrew CPU I could design to execute RISC-V rv32i assembly.
+Aluless is the smallest homebrew CPU to execute RISC-V rv32i assembly.
 It is made of 74hcXXX chips, static RAM and ROM.

 My target was ten chips for the CPU and ten for the motherboard.